Showing posts with label grade 2. Show all posts

 Make sure the shapes don't touch each other.
 You must be able to see the black roads between them.

-When the work had dried, draw stripes on the black roads using a white crayon.
+When the work is dry, draw stripes on the black roads using a white crayon.

 Artworks are made by students of grade 1/2.